casper-network/docs/source/docs/casper/economics/delegation.md

 **_NOTE:_**

 Transaction costs depend on each Casper network and the cost tables defined in the chainspec.
-The examples you will find in the documentation are general
+The examples you will find in the documentation are general.

 ---